spex-lang/spex-lang.github.io/src/motivation.md

 * OpenAPI and Protobuf describe the interface of one machine, but what about the topology?
 I.e. which machine talks to which machine?
 These more complete system specifications open up the potential for other kinds of tooling:
-    + Linters that ensures global consistancy;
+    + Linters that ensures global consistency;
     + More complete documentation with diagrams for visualising how components are connected;
     + Generation of deployment related code;